filterpaper/filterpaper.github.io/qmk/workflow.md

 # QMK with GitHub Workflow

-Building QMK firmware locally with a `git` clone of a fork and `gcc` tools can consume a lot of disk space.
-This is an alternative build environment that can be setup to run entirely on GitHub using Action workflow.
-It uses a standalone [Userspace](userspace.md) repository and a workflow that will build QMK firmware in a container.
+Setting up a [QMK build environment](https://docs.qmk.fm/#/newbs_getting_started) can be onerous.
+Building locally with a `git` clone of a fork and `gcc` tools will also consume a lot of disk space.
+This is a setup guide for an Action workflow build environment that runs entirely on GitHub.
+It uses a standalone [Userspace](userspace.md) repository that will build QMK firmware in a container.
 To begin, you will need an account on [GitHub](https://github.com/).

 # Create a Keymap JSON